Ethan-CS/ResearchNotes/2023/11/202311211003 DP for CFire on Trees of Bounded Degree.md

 ### Questions & thoughts:

 1. **Initialisation:**
-    - Initialise DP table to store minimum costs and strategy table to track defense strategies.
+    - Initialise DP table to store minimum costs and strategy table to track defence strategies.
-    - Set initial costs in the DP table to infinity and initialize strategies as empty lists.
+    - Set initial costs in the DP table to infinity and initialise strategies as empty lists.
 2. **Base Case:**
     - Set the base case for the root vertex, where defending zero vertices incurs zero cost.
     - Initialise the strategy for the root vertex as an empty list.